Wednesdays @4PM (EST) – 1h 15 min via zoom; weekly from November 4th to December 16th

 Join us for the Beekeeping Winter Webinar Series organized moderated by Tom Butzler, Robyn Underwood, and Margarita López-Uribe from Penn State Extension.
 These six webinars will cover a number of timely topics about beekeeping biology, basic and advanced management practices.

 The series of 6 webinars series will take place weekly on Wednesdays from 4 PM to 5:15 PM (EST).
-Registration is required.
-Each webinar will have a cost of $5 but the cost for the whole series is $25.
+Registration is required, and each webinar has cost of $5.
 Find details about the webinar topics and how to register below.